 Bright Eyes may not technically be emo, but they are transcendently expressive, beatifically melancholic.
 Down in the Weeds is just the statement of grounding that we need as a respite from the churning chaos around us.

-At 25, Phoebe Bridgers is, by all metrics, an artist at the beginning of her career, though Punisher sounds more like the work of a time-tested veteran perfecting a style she's been honing for years.
+At 25, Phoebe Bridgers is an artist at the beginning of her career, though Punisher sounds more like the work of a time-tested veteran.